Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Numerical experiments

-\section{Numerical Experiments}
+\section{Numerical experiments}

-By now we have proved that the procedure described in section \ref{FEM} results in the finite dimensional eigenvalue problem of the matrix pencil \eqref{pencil}.
-Furthermore we have a bound \eqref{bound} on the error committed with this discretization.
-Now if we are able to solve the pencil for increasing grid size we will get better and better approximations to the eigenvalue problem.
-As remarked in the previous section, the form of the pencil is almost $3$-diagonal and both matrices $A$ and $B$ are hermitian matrices, hence the resulting problem is algebraically well behaved.
-We expose now some particular results concerning the stability of the procedure and showing that the bound \eqref{bound} is satisfied.
-We consider for instance the free particle Schr\"odinger equation in the interval $[a=0,b=2\pi]$, i.e. $V(x)\equiv0$.
-For the sake of simplicity we consider all the physical constants normalized to one without loosing generality.
-In this particular case the matrices $A$ and $B$ take the form:
+The numerical scheme described in section \ref{FEM} results in the finite dimensional eigenvalue problem of \eqref{pencil}.
+Furthermore, we have the $1/N$ bound \eqref{bound} on the discretization error.
+Hence, if we were able to solve \eqref{pencil} for increasing grid size $N$, we would get better and better approximations to the eigenvalue problem.
+As remarked in the previous section, the pencil is almost tridiagonal and both matrices $A$ and $B$ are Hermitian.
+Hence, the resulting problem is algebraically well behaved and it should lead to accurate results.